ssciwr/clang-format-wheel/README.md

   - id: clang-format
 ```

-In contrast to many other pre-commit hooks, the versioning of hook matches the versioning of `clang-format`.
+In contrast to many other pre-commit hooks, the versioning of the hook matches the versioning of `clang-format`.
 You can choose any released minor version of LLVM >= 10.

 ## Building new releases